Skip to main content

 This exercise is concerned with operations with inequality and interval notations.

-Match the sets and the inequalities by placing the letter of the inequality next to each set listed below:
+Match the sets and the inequalities by placing the letter of the inequality next to each set described below:

 Answer 1.